-- 2.3 There are clear lines of accountability with regard to the management of the programme as evidenced in the SER and during interview sessions.
-The BSMath programme has a well-managed structure with well-defined responsibilities at the department, college and university level.
-The Dean is responsible for assuring the effectiveness of the educational processes in the College, whereas the department Chairperson is in charge of the programme day-to-day management.
+- 2.3 There are clear lines of accountability for the management of the programme as evidenced in the SER and the supported documents, which was confirmed during the interview sessions.
+The BSSOR programme has a well-managed structure exists with well-defined responsibilities at the department, college and university level.
+The Dean is responsible for assuring the effectiveness of the educational processes in the College, whereas the department Chairperson is in-charge of the programme day-to-day management.
 To this end, the Chairperson oversees assigned responsibilities, supported by a comprehensive structure of departmental committees.
-There are 20 departmental committees, most of which are directly relevant to the programme.
+There are 20 Departmental Committees, most of which are directly relevant to the BSSOR programme.
 These include amongst others, the Promotion Committee, the Timetable Committee, the Scientific Research and Seminar Committee, the Examination Committee, the Evaluation Committee and the Quality Assurance and Accreditation Committee.
 Each committee has defined roles and responsibilities and samples of minutes of meetings provided to the Panel suggest that the committees actively contribute to the programme management.
 The committees' recommendations are discussed by the Department Council for approval, which forwards its recommendations to the College Council and the University Council as needed.
-The Panel appreciates the well-managed structure with clear lines of accountability and defined responsibilities across all levels of hierarchy. - 2.4 There are 34 faculty members (4 Professors, 4 Associate Professor, 23 Assistant Professor and 3 Lecturer) contributing to the delivery of the programme.
-The Panel studied the provided CVs of the faculty members and is highly satisfied with the uniformly high standard of academic qualifications and the appropriate range of specializations.
-There are 214 students enrolled in the programme, which with direct calculations indicates that the students-to-staff ratio is as low as 7:1.
+The Panel appreciates the well-managed structure with clear lines of accountability and defined responsibilities across all levels of hierarchy. - 2.4 There are eight faculty members, including the department Chairperson who contribute to the delivery of the programme.
+All of whom have the rank of Assistant Professor.
+The Panel studied the provided CVs of the faculty members and is satisfied that they are fit for purpose.
+There are 30 students enrolled in the BSSOR programme, which indicate that the students-to-staff ratio is low.
 However, the Department offers another programme and delivers a large number of service courses to all programmes offered by UoB's different colleges.
-This has resulted in unacceptably high teaching loads, which exceed UoB's maximum workload policy (15 contact hours for PhD holders and 18 contact hours for those with a lesser degree).
-From interview sessions with staff, students and alumni, the Panel notes that faculty members are committed to their work, attentive to students' needs and create a positive collegial atmosphere.
+This is in addition to supervising senior projects, which is not counted as formal load.
+This has resulted in unacceptably high teaching loads, which exceeds UoB's maximum workload policy (15 contact hours for PhD holders and 18 contact hours for those with a lesser degree).
+From interview sessions with staff, students and alumni, the Panel notes that faculty members are committed to their work, attentive to students needs and create a positive collegial atmosphere.
 Nonetheless, the profile of recent and current academics' research reflects the negative impact of the high teaching loads.
-In addition, staff have been slow to undertake the educational development required for teaching in an online environment, which as indicated during site visit, is mainly due to their high teaching load.
+In addition, staff have been slow to undertake the educational development required for teaching in an online environment, which as indicated during site visit, is mainly due to the high teaching load.
 Therefore, the Panel recommends that the College should develop and implement efficient and balanced strategies to lower teaching loads assigned to faculty members in order to promote research and professional development pertinent to modern teaching approaches.